Colt Studio Group

-Colt Studio Group is an American pornography company.
+Colt Studio Group is an American independent pornography company.
 Colt has produced gay pornography since 1967.
-Colt started in New York City, moved to Los Angeles for 25, and is now based in San Francisco, California.
+Colt started in New York City, moved to Los Angeles for 25 years, and is now based in San Francisco, California.

+Colt photographed some of the most famous gay stars of the pre-AIDS era, including Bruno and Al Parker.

 In 2007, Colt Studio Group celebrated its fortieth anniversary.
 San Francisco mayor Gavin Newsom signed a proclamation declaring February 23, 2007 as "Colt Studio Day" in celebration of this anniversary.
 This proclamation attracted criticism from conservative commentators including then–Fox News commentator Bill O'Reilly.